All Products

 Document Center

-User guide: For model overviews and selection recommendations, see Real-time Speech Synthesis—CosyVoice/Sambert.
+User guide: For model overviews and selection suggestions, see Real-time speech synthesis - CosyVoice.

-WebSocket is a network protocol that supports full-duplex communication.
-The client and server establish a persistent connection with a single handshake, which allows both parties to actively push data to each other.
-This provides significant advantages in real-time performance and efficiency.
+WebSocket provides full-duplex communication: the client and server establish a persistent connection with a single handshake, allowing both parties to push data to each other, providing better real-time performance.

 Important

-CosyVoice models support only WebSocket connections and do not support HTTP REST APIs.
-If you call the service using an HTTP request (such as POST), it returns an InvalidParameter or URL error.
+CosyVoice models support only WebSocket connections—not HTTP REST APIs.
+HTTP requests return InvalidParameter or URL errors.

 Prerequisites